Device Performance Challenge

 The Open Oximetry Project was created to improve the safety and accuracy of pulse oximeters in all populations.
 We recognize that many teams around the world are working to create new technologies and have need to validate them in human subjects.
 However, we also know that such tests can be difficult to access either do to cost or production timelines.

-The Open Oximetry Project is soliciting applications from teams building pulse oximeter technology that specifically aims to improve global health equity.
+The Open Oximetry Project solicited applications from teams building pulse oximeter technology that specifically aims to improve global health equity.
 A limited number of applicants will be selected to receive free performance validation studies at the UCSF Hypoxia Lab in accordance with the 2022 ISO Standard.

 Available device types: